turingschool/front-end-curriculum/projects/module-1/check-yo-self-group.md

 At _almost_ any point in using this application, the user should be able to refresh the page (or navigate away, then come back) and still have their data.

 When a user clicks `Clear All`:
-* The todo card should be persisted.
+* The to-do card should be persisted.
 It should still be present upon reloading the page.
-* The todo should be added to `localStorage` using the `saveToStorage` method defined in the `ToDoList` class.
+* The to-do should be added to `localStorage` using the `saveToStorage` method defined in the `ToDoList` class.

 After a user has completed a task on their checklist, they should be able to check it off.
 * Tasks that are checked off should persist upon reloading the page.